davidwdraper/EFFV2/SOP.md

 ## Proactively tell me when it's time to start a new session.

 ## Proactively suggest alternatives and better ways to solve problems if you disagree with my approach.

-We have added a new route svcconfig called s2s-route.
-It's purpose is to be called by the future SvcClient class for doing S2S calls within the backend.
-The route is called with an env (i.e., "dev"), slug and version.

-This session will dedicated to writing a smoke test to ensure the route answers correctly.

-I will provide the route file and and an example smoke test script for reference.